Q. Is it safe to travel on a coach?

 A. Customers are being asked to follow the latest government guidelines for both their region and the region they're travelling to.
 To get more information about any local restrictions visit the Welsh government website, Scottish government website and gov.uk for England.

 It's the law to wear a face covering on public transport in England and Scotland.
 In Wales, we'd urge you to wear a face covering, if you can.
 Please also take care of your health and protect others by regularly and thoroughly cleaning your hands with an alcohol-based hand sanitiser or wash them with soap and water often and for at least 20 seconds before or after using the coach.
-We’ll have anti-bac stations on board our coaches and you’ll be asked to practice social distancing at all times.
+We’ll have anti-bac stations on board our coaches and you’ll be asked to keep your distance where you can.

 Q. Are you increasing the number of services you operate and when will you be returning to your normal timetables?

 We're currently operating a reduced network, but you can still go to many of the towns and cities we all love, and to see people we’ve been missing.
-As and when government restrictions allow, we’ll start to adapt our network.
-So if you don’t see a journey you used to travel on right now, please bear with us and we'll hope to get it added soon.
+Our brand new network is on sale now with travel from 21 June.
+But if you don’t see a journey you used to travel on right now, please bear with us and we'll hope to get it added soon.

 Q. Are your travel shops and ticket offices still closed?